oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![My Team Page](images/image003.png)

 2. Now you will enter the Change Salary process so we can make the required changes using Visual Builder Studio.
+Now you will select a person so you can enter the Change Salary form.

     > (1) Enter **Barrett Reed** in the box. <br>